gugazimmermann/go-grpc-phoneagenda/README.md

 ```

-In this this file we start a listener to localhost in port 50051 (gRPC default), create the phone book service with empty options, then we startthe server inside a Go Routine.
+In this this file we start a listener to localhost in port 50051 (gRPC default), create the phone book service with empty options, then we start the server inside a Go Routine.

 We create a channel to wait the exit command (ctrl+c), and when we receive it we stop everyting.